formatjs/formatjs/docs/Upgrade-Guide.md

 ## ESM Build

-`react-intl` and its underlying libraries (`intl-messageformat-parser`, `intl-messageformat`, `@formatjs/intl-relativetimeformat`, `intl-format-cache`, `intl-locales-supported`, `intl-utils`) export ESM artifacts.
+`react-intl` and its underlying libraries (`intl-messageformat-parser`, `intl-messageformat`, `@formatjs/intl-relativetimeformat`, `intl-format-cache`, `intl-utils`) export ESM artifacts.
 This means you should configure your build toolchain to transpile those libraries.

 ### Jest